Act Governing Food Safety and Sanitation

 Article 41

-The municipal or county/city competent authority may take the following actions to ensure that foods, food additives, food utensils, food containers or packaging and food cleansers are in compliance with the provisions of this Act, and businesses shall cooperate with the competent authority and shall not evade, impede or refuse:
+The municipal or county (city) competent authority may implement the following measures to ensure that foods, food additives, food utensils, food containers or packaging and food cleansers are in compliance with the provisions of this Act, and businesses shall cooperate with the competent authority and shall not evade, impede or refuse:

-1. entering the place of manufacturing, processing, preparation, packaging, transportation, storage and sales, performing on-site examination and conducting sampling and testing;
+1. entering the place of manufacturing, processing, preparation, packaging, transportation, storage and sales, performing on-site verification and conducting sampling and analysis;

-2. when conducting the examination or sampling and testing referred to in the preceding paragraph, it may be required for the food businesses of the place referred to in the preceding paragraph to provide the source and amount of raw materials or products, processing, quality assurance, sales counterpart, sales amount, other supporting information, evidence or records, and such may be reviewed, detained and copied;
+2. when conducting the verification or sampling and analysis referred to in the preceding paragraph, it may require the food business operators of the place referred to in the preceding paragraph to provide the source and amount of raw materials or products, processing, quality assurance, sales counterpart, sales amount, other supporting information, evidence or records, and such may be reviewed, detained and copied;

-3. foods, food additives, food utensils, food containers or packaging and food cleansers found to be not in compliance with the provisions of this Act according to the examination and testing results shall be sealed;
+3. foods, food additives, food utensils, food containers or packaging and food cleansers found to be not in compliance with the provisions of this Act according to the verification and analysis results shall be sealed;

-4. those with possible violations of Paragraph 1 of Artcle 8, Paragraphs 1 and 4 of Article 15, and Article 16, or standards prescribed by the central competent authority pursuant to Articles 17, 18 or 19, the food businesses may be ordered to suspend operations or cease such sales, and the products shall be sealed;
+4. those with possible violations of Paragraph 1 of Article 8, Paragraphs 1 and 4 of Article 15, and Article 16, or standards prescribed by the central competent authority pursuant to Articles 17, 18 or 19, the food business operators may be ordered to suspend operations or cease such sales, and the products shall be sealed;

-5. upon receipt of reports of food poisoning accidents, the relevant food businesses may be ordered to make correction within a prescribed time period or send the relevant food personnel to participate in at least four hours of food poisoning prevention seminar at agencies (institutions) certified by the competent authority at all levels.
-During the investigation, it may be ordered to suspend operations, cease sales or undertake disinfection and seal such products.
+5. upon receipt of reports of suspected food poisoning incidents, the relevant food business operators may be ordered to make correction within a prescribed time period or send the relevant food personnel to participate in at least four hours of seminars on food poisoning prevention at agencies (institutions) recognized by the competent authority at all levels.
+During the investigation, the relevant food business operators may be ordered to suspend operations, cease sales or undertake disinfection and seal such products.

 Where necessary, the central competent authority may also execute the measures described in the preceding paragraph.